Signs and symptoms of acute myeloid leukemia

 Enlarged lymph nodes

-In rare cases, AML may spread to lymph nodes.
+In rare cases, AML can spread to lymph nodes (bean-sized collections of immune cells throughout the body), causing them to get bigger.
 Affected nodes in the neck, groin, underarm areas, or above the collarbone may be felt as lumps under the skin.

-Although any of these symptoms and signs above may be caused by AML, they can also be caused by other conditions.
-Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.
+Although any of the symptoms and signs above may be caused by AML, they can also be caused by other conditions.
+Still, if you have any of these problems, it’s important to see a doctor so the cause can be found and treated, if needed.

 Last Medical Review: 07/24/2013